Mintbase/Grants-Program/applications/bdwallet.md

 And we also have HD wallet to choose from to meet the needs of high-end users.

-Now, we intend to fully support the Polkadot ecosystem and contribute to the prosperity of the Polkadot ecosystem
+Now, we intend to fully support the Mintbase ecosystem and contribute to the prosperity of the Mintbase ecosystem

 ### Overview